-Those which are designed to be portable, are prefabricated off-site for assembly and/or installation on-site, having an exterior finish of the fabric, fiberglass, plastic, metal, or like materials.
-Carports must be permanently anchored.
+Those which are designed to be portable, are prefabricated off-site for assembly and/or installation on-site, having exterior finish of fabric, fiberglass, plastic, thin metal or like materials, whether or not carport is set on permanent foundation.

 TEN-FOOT ZONE.
 The area within ten feet of a structure, as measured from a line drawn perpendicular from the roofline of the structure to the ground.